AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 In the previous example, we moved the array type definition into a separate package, but left the generic procedure (``Reverse_Array``) in the test application.
-Another approach would have been to also move the generic procedure into the generic package.
-The advantage of this approach is that we don't need to repeat the formal declaration for the ``Reverse_Array`` procedure.
-Also, this simplifies the instantiation in the test application.

-First, we need to extend the previous package by adding the declaration of the ``Reverse_Array`` procedure.
-Note that we've just renamed the ``Simple_Generic_Array_Pkg`` package to ``Generic_Array_Pkg`` in order to avoid confusion with the previous example.
-This is the resulting
-specification:
+We can also move the generic procedure into the generic package:

 .. code-block:: ada